 The company has not issued any guarantees.

 Major events of the year

-The activities of ZF Europe Finance B.V. have remained unchanged throughout the year 2021.
+The fiscal year 2022 has evolved as planned.
+The activities of ZF Europe Finance B.V. have remained unchanged throughout the period.
 No additional bonds have been issued.